Thursday, June 6, 2024

 from the nearby village of Vinneuf.

-After a day of cruising it's nice to get a walk in to stretch the legs.
-After checking our the first lock we'd be passing through the following day on our cruise to Montereau, we turned inland to the village of Vinneuf.
+After a day of cruising, it's nice to get a walk in to stretch the legs.
+After checking out the first lock we'd be passing through the following day on our cruise to Montereau, we turned inland to the village of Vinneuf.
 It's old, but what in France isn't?
 The focal point of the village was the Church of Saint George, dating to the 13th and 16th centuries.

 We heard music from within the church, and as we went inside, we saw a musical group with Renaissance instruments who were rehearsing for a concert that would take place in late afternoon/early evening, joined by a choir that sings music of a similar era.
 The sound inside the church was amazing.